-The project will consist of an Android application (frontend) which is responsible for displaying information to the user and fetching user input, as well as a backend which handles business logic and data storage.
+The project will consist of an Android application (frontend) responsible for displaying information to the user and fetching user input, as well as a backend, which handles business logic and data storage.
 The Android app will be programmed in Java and will rely on standard Google APIs for displaying the necessary information.
 For instance, the Google Maps API will be used to display the location of the various open mics, and the Firebase Cloud Messaging API will be used to deliver push notifications.
-For the backend, we will use Node.js and Express to create a REST API which will serve as the communication link between the frontend and the backend.
-We chose Node since all team members have previous experience with Javascript.
+For the backend, we will use Node.js and Express to create a REST API, which will serve as the communication link between the frontend and the backend.
+We choose Node since all team members have previous experience with Javascript.
 All requests and responses to the REST API will be encrypted using SSL to protect user data.
 On the server, user data will be stored in a MongoDB database.
 Additionally, we will use the Facebook Login API to facilitate user signups.
 The backend service will be hosted on Heroku.

 Resource Requirements